borealbirds/qpad-offsets/README.md

+#TO DO: ADJUST COLUMN NAMES
+#TO DO: INCORPORATE SENSOR INTO PREDICTIONS

-# Bird detectability offsets using QPAD v3
+# Bird detectability offsets using QPAD v4

 > This approach supsersedes the functionality of the QPAD package (but estimates are still stored in the package).

-This repository contains geospatial layers that are consistent with QPAD v3 estimates.
+This repository contains geospatial layers that are consistent with QPAD v4 estimates.

 ## Installation